magento/devdocs/src/guides/v2.3/release-notes/open-source-2-3-6.md

 <!--- MC-31109-->

-*  You can now successfully use PayPal Express to pay for an order when persistent checkout cart has been enabled and the **Clear Persistence on Sign Out** setting is set to **no**.
+*  You can now successfully use PayPal Express to pay for an order when persistent checkout cart is enabled and the **Clear Persistence on Sign Out** setting is set to **no**.
 Previously, Magento redirected you to the Login page.

 ### Performance